billkarsh/SpikeGLX/sglhome/docs/index.md

 SDK = Software Development Kit<br>
 API = Application Programming Interface*

-SpikeGLX can be driven in real time by your own remote C++ or MATLAB application.
+SpikeGLX can be driven in real time by your own remote application.
 The API uses the TCP/IP protocol.
 Your custom application can run on a separate computer (on the same network as SpikeGLX) or on the same computer.
 The API allows you to:

 * Set/get parameters.
 * Start/stop runs.
-* Fetch data with low latency (<5 ms on same computer).
+* Fetch data with low latency (<4 ms on same computer).
 * Do many things you can do from the SpikeGLX GUI.

-Before SpikeGLX version 20220101 the MATLAB SDK was included in every SpikeGLX download package.
+There are two SDKs:

+* SpikeGLX-MATLAB-SDK : For MATLAB programs.
+* SpikeGLX-CPP-SDK : For C++, C, C#, Python.

-As of SpikeGLX version 20220101 the C++ and MATLAB SDKs have been made separate downloads available at the source code repo [here](https://github.com/billkarsh).
+Get these at the source code repo [here](https://github.com/billkarsh).

 ## HelloSGLX (Windows)

-The C++ and MATLAB SDKs are full featured and support developers writing C++ and MATLAB applications.
-If you are writing in Python, C# or other languages, you can use HelloSGLX instead.
+The above SDKs are full featured and support developers writing in MATLAB, C++, C, C# and Python.
+If you are writing in anything else, you can use HelloSGLX instead.
 This is a command-line application that stands in between your script and SpikeGLX.
 For each command or query, your script uses its shell commands to launch HelloSGLX as a separate process.
 This is too slow for real-time data interaction, but still supports easy integration of SpikeGLX into an automated workflow.
 You can get/set run parameters and start/stop runs and file writing.
 Get it [here](https://github.com/billkarsh).

 *Note that all of these SDKs require SpikeGLX 20220101 or later.*